mathie/mathie.github.io/_posts/2005/2005-09-01-cause-for-celebration.markdown

     MjAwNS0wOS0wMSAyMDo0NDo1MiArMDEwMA==
   date_gmt: !binary |-
     MjAwNS0wOS0wMSAxOTo0NDo1MiArMDEwMA==
   content: !
 'I think the cookies last forever.
-If you&acirc;&euro;&trade;re into
+If youâ€™re into accepting cookies
-    accepting cookies from strange people, that is
+    from strange people, that is

     And I don''t tend to accept cookies from anysite that I do not think needs one.